 3. Checking for an old and unsupported version of TLS

 All hosting providers should use at least TLS 1.2 version on their servers, ideally.
 There should also be some backward compatibility with older TLS versions since not everyone uses the latest operating systems and browsers.
 Most WordPress hosting providers take care of this behind the curtain to ensure maximum compatibility.
 If you notice an old TLS version, contact your hosting provider and ask for the minimum SSL/TLS version supported in order to avoid ‘err_ssl_version_or_cipher_mismatch’ error.

 Also, the TLS 1.3 version has been published on August 21st, 2018 and it offers better security and faster speeds.
 If your hosting provider can’t offer at least TLS 1.2 version, it might be a good idea to switch to a different provider.

 The Chrome developers removed the RC4 in version 48.
 Although it is not a common issue, some larger enterprises might face this problem since it takes more time to update anything on a larger scale.

 The Microsoft, Google, and security researchers, in general, recommend disabling RC4 cipher suite.
 You can check this with the SSL Labs tool.

 Possible local issues to fix err_ssl_version_or_cipher_mismatch

 Some older operating systems and browsers don’t support recent TLS protocols.
-Therefore, it is pretty certain that you will see this error if you are using Internet Explorer 8 on Windows XP, for example.
+Therefore, it is pretty certain that you will see ‘Site uses an unsupported protocol. err_ssl_version_or_cipher_mismatch’ error if you are using Internet Explorer 8 on Windows XP or Google Chrome, for example.
 In this case, you can try using Firefox because it has its own cryptographic library.
 It doesn’t use the SSL support built into windows.